 Where is Heron Island?

-Heron Island is one of the most southern islands on the Great Barrier Reef.
+Heron Island is one of the most southern islands on the Great Barrier Reef (Queensland, Australia).
 It takes about three hours to get there via a ferry from Gladstone.
 You can fly to Gladstone from Brisbane, or drive for about 7 hours.